Play 1 Workflow Diagram (Visual)

 Troubleshooting Common Issues

-Emails not appearing in CRM
+Emails not appearing in CRM:

 - Check BCC rule is active in email client